 - Must be able to make a phone-call during at the required time – so they can’t be in an area with no cell service, be sleeping, be at the movies, etc.

-“In short, on-call shifts significantly limit employees’ ability to earn income, pursue education an education, care for dependent family members, and enjoy recreation time.”
+“In short, on-call shifts significantly limit employees’ ability to earn income, pursue education, care for dependent family members, and enjoy recreation time.”

 The court said that the employer, not the employee, should instead bear the burden of under or over scheduling.
 California’s reporting time pay requirement encourages employers to accurately project labor and scheduling needs and partially compensates employees for the time and expense associated with making themselves available for work.